rocky-linux/documentation/docs/guides/automation/anacron.md

 * A machine running Rocky Linux.
 * Know how to use your favorite editor to modify the configuration file (such as *vim*) in the command line environment.
-* Understand basic RPM package management
+* Understand basic RPM package management.

 ##  Assumptions